rhblind/rhblind.github.io/content/posts/config.md

     make                ; run make tasks from Emacs ;;pass              ; password manager for nerds
     pdf                 ; pdf enhancements
-    ;;prodigy           ; FIXME managing external services & code builders ;;rgb               ; creating color strings
-    ;;taskrunner        ; taskrunner for all your projects ;;terraform         ; infrastructure as code
+    terraform           ; infrastructure as code
-    ;;tmux              ; an API for interacting with tmux tree-sitter         ; syntax and parsing, sitting in a tree...
-    ;;upload            ; map local to remote projects via ssh/ftp
+    tmux                ; an API for interacting with tmux ;;upload            ; map local to remote projects via ssh/ftp
     ```

     <a id="code-snippet--doom-os"></a>
     ```emacs-lisp
-    (:if IS-MAC macos)  ; improve compatibility with macOS tty                 ; improve the terminal Emacs experience
+    (:if (featurep :system 'macos) macos) ; improve compatibility with macOS tty                                   ; improve the terminal Emacs experience
     ```

 <!--list-separator-->